Start Sense tasks using REST API

 }

 In this example all task IDs are valid.
-One of them is passed in the URL and the other two in the message body.
+Two are passed in the message body:

 ➜ ~ curl -X "PUT" "http://192.168.1.168:8080/v4/reloadtask/-/start" \